About Brittany E. Wyche, PhD, LCMHCS, NCC

-Professional
+Professional Experience

-Across all of the settings I’ve worked in, supporting clients who have experienced trauma has been a big part of my work.
-I’ve had particular experience in helping folks who have had challenges in relationships - whether relationships at work or school, or relationships with friends, romantic partners, or family members.
+Across all of the settings I’ve worked in, supporting clients who have experienced trauma has been a large part of my work.
+I’ve had particular experience in helping folks who have had challenges in relationships - whether relationships at work or school, or relationships with friends, romantic partners, and/or family members.
 Sometimes when people are experiencing on-going stressors, or have experienced trauma, they’ve developed new strategies that may help them cope in many ways, and that may cause more problems for them in other ways.
 Some of these strategies or behaviors may even be scary to a person or their loved ones, particularly strategies like self-harm, disordered eating, or risky substance use.
-When people talk to me about their struggles, they are often wrestling with trying to control their behaviors, thoughts, or feelings; they might feel powerless to make any changes or feel out of control in their own bodies.
-At the same time, they might also believe they have to stay rigidly in control or else something disastrous will happen.
-I love helping folks navigate these nuanced and complex questions and learn more about how their thoughts, feelings, and behaviors work through the context of our working relationship so they can experience increased connection, safety, and freedom.

 To learn more about my professional experiences, read my CV.

-Personal
+Personal Information

 In the first 13 years of my life, I grew up in rural, coastal NC.
 My family moved to Cincinnati, Ohio the summer before I started 8th grade, and lived there for about 7 years.
 Ultimately I consider North Carolina home, but I can’t deny the influence the Midwest had on my development!
 Especially in terms of the opportunities I was able to access based on the education I received while in Ohio.
 Eager to get back to my NC roots, and seizing on those educational opportunities, I came to Winston-Salem to attend Wake Forest University, and have lived here ever since!

-I like to spend time with my partner, and to catch up with friends & family whenever possible.
+I like to spend time with my partner and daughter, and to catch up with friends & family whenever possible.
 I love traveling, trying new foods, knitting, reading, and pretty much anything pop culture related.
 Especially podcasts!
 I also like exploring ways to engage in joyful movement - like getting outside, practicing yoga, and dancing around my house!
 I was a theater kid and poetry writer growing up, and I think these interests very much show up in the way I move through the world today.
 I use she/her/hers pronouns.

 Who I Work With